 Both Trump and Biden are wrong in their assessment of science.

 Trump is wrong in asserting we do not know what causes our climate to change and no pertinent response is needed.
 Biden, like Al Gore, is wrong to think humans can fix climate change, as he was wrong in signing up to fix cancer (remember?).
-Another example of ill-advised bandaging of undesirable wounds of correlation taking away from the discovery of causation of the disease(s).
+Another example of ill-advised bandaging of undesirable wounds of correlation taking away resources from the discovery of causation.

 The battle of human ignorance is playing out in front of our eyes, once again, to the embarrassment of the world.
 A battle that will have the same Pyrrhic victory as before, a dumb and solipsistic prioritization of human wants over human needs in blatant disregard to our dependence on nature’s principles.